An alternative foundation of quantum theory: Motivation, first postulates, and some basic results

 Can one find a new foundation of quantum theory, a foundation that ultimately leads to the full theory, but at the same time a foundation that can also be explained to persons who never have been exposed to the ordinary Hilbert space machinery?

 My answer is yes.
-I have up to now discussed my approach in two books [1,24] and in several papers [4,5,25,34,47,61,73].
-Now I aim to collect all the mathematical arguments in a single article and also give results beyond the above books and articles.
+I have up to now discussed my approach in four books [1,24, 83, 84] and in several papers [4,5,25,34,47,61,73,81,82,86,87,88,90].
+Now I aim to collect the mathematical arguments in a single article and also give some results beyond the above books and articles.

 My basic notion is that of a theoretical variable, which is a very wide notion.
 This variable can be a physical variable, a statistical parameter, a future data variable, a decision variable, or perhaps also other things.
 In this discussion, the variables can always be seen as mathematical variables.
 I divide the variables into accessible ones and inaccessible ones, as briefly discussed in the Introduction.
-From a mathematical point of view, I only require that if $\theta$ is accessible and $\lambda$ is a function of $\theta$, then $\lambda$ is also accessible.
+From a mathematical point of view, I only require that if $\theta$ is accessible and $\lambda$ is a variable which is a function of $\theta$, then $\lambda$ is also accessible.

 Here are some examples: